WillQizza/Wispe/README.md

 # Wispe

-This is a dashboard application with a C# API web server and also a React Native application.
+This is a dashboard application with a C# API web server and also a React Electron application.

 ## Inspiration